Jack-cky/CUHK-STATN-Course-Materials/README.md

 **Note: some of my works and even official solutions are not 100% correct, please treat them as reference only.**
 **Note: my essay works are submitted to VeriGuide, hope you don't commit plagiarism.**

-If you like this repository, please smack the start button just like how you smack CUSIS' mother during the add-drop period.